IYI Logo

 • Aaron Green, Struggle Made Us – Indianapolis

-• Latresa Hart, Choices Coordinated Care Solutions – Indianapolis
+• LaTresa Hart, Choices Coordinated Care Solutions – Indianapolis

 • Tenisha Oliver-Holeyfield, Girl Coalition of Indiana – Hammond